ugoArangino/ugoArangino/README.md

 ### Hi there 👋

 My name is Ugo.
-I am an European 🇪🇺, a iOS developer 💻 and I love podcasts 🎧.
+And I am an iOS developer.

 - 👨‍💼 The name of my company is [EV1101](https://www.ev1101.com/contact/)
 - 🤔 I’m looking for help with you App.